Alan-Baylis/BeeHIVE/README.md

 Here is a tutorial on how to get BeeHIVE up and running on a project.
 This cover the basic nodes and features, but builds a foundation for tool usage.

 ## Project Setup
 Before we get started, we need the BeeHIVE files, if you downloaded the package from asset store, obviously you already have the files needed, and already imported to your project, so you are good to go.
 If you downloaded from the public repository, you can open the project that comes with it.
-After that its done, you can right click the BeeHIVE folder, located under the Assets folder, and click \textit{Export Package} as shown in figure bellow.
+After that its done, you can right click the BeeHIVE folder, located under the Assets folder, and click _Export Package_ as shown in figure bellow.

 ![]
 (imagens/expor.png)

-A pop-up window will appear, leave everything checked and click \textit{Export}.
-Chose a location and a name for the package, and click \textit{Save}.
-Now you have a package that can be imported in any project by  \textit{right clicking the Assets folder / Import Package / Custom Package}, as shown in figure bellow.
+A pop-up window will appear, leave everything checked and click _Export_.
+Chose a location and a name for the package, and click _Save_.
+Now you have a package that can be imported in any project by  _right clicking the Assets folder / Import Package / Custom Package_, as shown in figure bellow.

 ![]